 Side Effects vs. Adverse Reactions: How Constitutional Type Predicts Individual Drug Responses

-In Brief Side effects and adverse reactions are not synonymous — side effects are predictable, mechanism-based secondary effects of a pharmacologically active substance, while adverse reactions are unexpected responses that reflect individual constitutional or immunological characteristics of the patient rather than the drug’s primary mechanism.
-In Eight Constitution Medicine, most pharmaceutical adverse reactions reflect constitutional […]
+In Summary Side effects and adverse reactions are not the same: a side effect is a predictable, mechanism-based secondary effect of an active drug, while an adverse reaction is an unexpected response reflecting individual constitutional or immunological characteristics rather than the drug’s primary mechanism.
+In Eight Constitution Medicine, many pharmaceutical adverse reactions reflect constitutional mismatches […]

 Begin typing your search term above and press enter to search.
 Press ESC to cancel.